techinvasion/demo-repo/readme.md

-Hello, this is my first commit
+Hello,My name is Peter and  this is my first commit